clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/nginx/index.md

 ### Set-up import

-In the client cluster, import the Nginx service from the server cluster:
+In the client cluster, import the nginx service from the server cluster:

 *Client cluster*: